-From Fortune 500 companies to mom-and-pop shops, social media fails and blunders have affected businesses of all shapes and sizes.
-There are steps you can take to drastically reduce the likelihood of making public mistakes on social media.
-But we all know mistakes happen.
+From Fortune 500 companies to mom-and-pop shops, nobody is safe from a social media fail.
+There are steps you can take to drastically reduce the likelihood of making public mistakes on social media, but we all know mistakes happen.
 If something still manages to slip through the cracks, you should know how to react quickly and get your social media strategy back on track.

 First steps after the fail

 So respond.
-Even if you’re not yet sure what happened, say that you know of the issue and you’re looking into it.
+Even if you’re not yet sure what happened, acknowledge that you’re aware of the issue and are looking into it.

 Don’t censor negative feedback